apptainer/apptainer-admindocs/configfiles.rst

 <https://cloud.sylabs.io/library/guide#create>`_ their container images
 with others.

-{Singularity} allows users to login to an account on the Sylabs Cloud, or configure {Singularity} to use an API compatible container service such as a local installation of {Singularity} Enterprise, which provides an on-premise private Container Library, Remote Builder and Key Store.
+{Project} allows users to login to an account on the Sylabs Cloud, or configure {Project} to use an API compatible container service such as a local installation of {Project} Enterprise, which provides an on-premise private Container Library, Remote Builder and Key Store.

 .. note::

-   A fresh installation of {Singularity} is automatically configured to connect to the public `Sylabs Cloud <https://cloud.sylabs.io>`__ services.
+   A fresh installation of {Project} is automatically configured to connect to the public `Sylabs Cloud <https://cloud.sylabs.io>`__ services.